-One of the first steps toward transitioning from a teen into an adult is obtaining a drivers license.
+One of the first steps toward transitioning from a teen into an adult is obtaining a driver’s license.
 It’s exciting for many, but also potentially dangerous.
-According to the Center for Disease Control, teenagers are more susceptible to auto accidents than any other age group.
+According to the Center for Disease Control, teenagers are more susceptible to auto accident injuries than any other age group.

 Safety Tips For Teen Drivers

 Teens take more risks on the road than some of the older, more experienced drivers.
 In order to keep your teenager safe as a driver, have them follow these tips recommended by our Orthopedic Doctors.